Notifications

 • Wildfire smoke experienced by Albertans most often originates from fires burning in Alberta, British Columbia (B.C.), and the northwestern United States (U.S.) due to predominant wind directions.

-For more information on the impact of wildfire smoke on air quality in Alberta, see the fact sheet.
-For more information on Alberta’s wildfire smoke portable monitoring network, see the wildfire smoke monitoring dashboard.
+For more information on wildfire smoke and air quality in Alberta, see the wildfire smoke information page.

 Methods